ashishp911/CryptoPilot/README.md

 Enclose all the routes of your application between the ```<Routes> </Routes>``` tags.
 (In our case, homepage and coin_page).
 Header.js will be outside the routes, so that it will be displayed all through the application.

+We change the background color of the entire app to ```"#14161a"``` in app.js

+## Header.js
+We use Appbar from material UI and Container(it ensures that the appbar is responsive).
+The appbar will contain Typography(for the title of our application) and a select tag(to select the currency).
+Flex : 1 for our typography indicates that the width of all other elements will be the same as their content, but the element with flex: 1 will be given the remaining full space.
+We wrap whole header with darkTheme.

+## Context API
+Since we want the currency and symbol selected through the header for the entire application, we will use context API.
+We wrap our entire app within cryptocontext, from index.js.
+We export {currency, symbol, setCurrency}, so that any component can now use these states.